sparna-git/sparna.fr/src/en/references/inra.md

 ---
 layout: reference.njk
 title: INRA
-subtitle: PUBLICATION DE NOTICES BIBLIOGRAPHIQUES DANS LE WEB DE DONNÉES
+subtitle: PUBLICATION OF BIBLIOGRAPHICAL NOTICES IN THE DATA WEB
 date: 2018-01-01
-abstract: Migration de notices et de référentiels (laboratoires et chercheurs) XML vers le web de données en utilisant la plate-forme VIVO.
+abstract: Migration of XML records and repositories (laboratories and researchers) to the web of data using the VIVO platform.
 image: /assets/uploads/2015/01/logo-inra-small-160x130.png
 tags: reference
 permalink: en/references/{{ title | slugify }}/